Aptomi/k8s-app-engine/README.md

 ## Dev Guide

 ### Building From Source
-Bulding Aptomi from source and running integration tests is a very straightforward process.
+Building Aptomi from source and running integration tests is a very straightforward process.
 All you need is Go (ideally 1.9.1) and a couple of external packages:
-* graphviz - so that Aptomi can generate diagrams via [GraphViz](http://www.graphviz.org/Download..php)
 * telnet - for the script which runs smoke tests
 * docker - to run provided LDAP server with sample user data
 * npm - to automatically generate TOC in README.md